Module constriction.stream.model

 • builtins.Model

-class CustomModel (self, cdf, approximate_inverse_cdf, min_symbol_inclusive, max_symbol_inclusive)
+class CustomModel (cdf, approximate_inverse_cdf, min_symbol_inclusive, max_symbol_inclusive)

 Wrapper for a model (or model family) defined via custom callback functions